J535D165/CoronaWatchNL/README.md

 ### Descriptive datasets

-The datasets in this section describe the new and cumulative number of confirmed, hospitalized and deceased COVID-19 cases per day and contain variables like age and sex.
+The datasets in this section describe the new and cumulative number of confirmed, hospitalized, and deceased COVID-19 cases per day and contain variables like age and sex.

-For more detail about the specific structure of the descriptive datasets, have a look at the `data-desc`[codebook](/data-desc/README.md). <br/>
+For more detail about the specific structure of these descriptive datasets, have a look at the `data-desc`[codebook](/data-desc/README.md). <br/>

 | Dataset | Source | Variables |
 |---|---| --- |